deathworlders/online/content/books/deathworlders/chapter-42-big-questions.md

 “Pretty sure I didn’t say they were bonin’,” Hoeff drawled as he accepted a glass of juice from Xiù.
 “If *that* rumour got started he’d have to explain himself to the whole unit pretty damn quick.”

 He drained the glass like it was a beer and he was about to start a night of *hard* drinking, and set it down with a refreshed gasp.
 “Anyway.
-Between her an’ *Sharman*’s press corps, and the quick interviews we already did today, it’s all under control.
+Between her an’ *Sharman’s* press corps, and the quick interviews we already did today, it’s all under control.
 Also, *Yan.”*

 Yan turned slightly at the waist from the mention of his name.
 He was doing nothing more than sitting in the middle of the floor and looking around at things, but all by itself that little twist exaggerated the heroic shapes of his body and lent him a presence commanding enough to give anyone unfamiliar with him pause.
 Add in a head-to-tail blood red mohawk…